hlpangaa/github-main/README.md

 💡 &nbsp;I'm currently a Financial Technology and Data analytics major at the University of Hong Kong studying.\
 🎓 &nbsp;I enjoy learning about new technologies and creating software solutions and quick hacks.\
 🌱 &nbsp;My academic background has exposed me to Artificial Intelligence, Systems Design, and Cloud Architecture which I am interested in deepening my understanding of. \
-✍️ &nbsp;Apart from this, eading history books and chinese novels are hobbies/side hustles I pursue in my free time.\

-💬 &nbsp;If you're in need of pro bono consulting services or just want an interesting conversation, feel free to reach out via email at FrankiePang2010@gmail.com!
+✍️ &nbsp;Apart from this, eading history books and chinese novels are hobbies/side hustles I pursue in my free time.＼ 💬 &nbsp;If you're in need of pro bono consulting services or just want an interesting conversation, feel free to reach out via email at FrankiePang2010@gmail.com!
 I'll do my best to respond as soon as possible.\
-📄 &nbsp; My[resume](https://frankiepang2010.hackerresume.io/2d166ec5-8dc1-4652-9b44-30e4f63be7c6) also provides detailed insights into my profile if you'd like to know more about me.
+📄 &nbsp; My [resume](https://frankiepang2010.hackerresume.io/2d166ec5-8dc1-4652-9b44-30e4f63be7c6) also provides detailed insights into my profile if you'd like to know more about me.
 All feedback and suggestions are welcome!

 <img alt="Cat" width="220px" height="auto" src="https://raw.githubusercontent.com/hlpangaa/github-profile/master/assets/catImage.gif" align="right" />